If you're planning a visit to watch Zenit in Russia's most beautiful city there are a few things you should know when planning your trip.

 Travelling around the city

 St.Petersburg has excellent public transport and moving around the city is cheap and easy.
 The most popular way for tourists and locals to get about is to use the Metro.
-The underground train system is clean, efficent and safe, it costs only 35 Roubles (about 60c) for a single journey to anywhere in the network.
-The Petrvosky stadium is serviced by Sportivniya metro station.
-The metro has all it's signs in Russian and English and is not difficult to use.
+The underground train system is clean, efficent and safe, it costs only 45 Roubles (about 75c) for a single journey to anywhere in the network.
+The Petrvosky stadium is serviced by Sportivnaya metro station.
+The metro has all its signs in Russian and English and is not difficult to use.